The-Sailors/simplemon/README.md

 Have you changed some parts of the code and want to **rerun the application?** Just type `make dev/restart`, the API container will be restarted and our changes will be shipped!

-How to see the logs that are running into container?
+How to see the logs that are running into the container?
 Simple like type: `make dev/logs`

 Finish the day? `make dev/stop`